renpenguin/display3d/README.md

 # Example

 To run the example spinning shark, run `display3d blahaj.obj -t 0,0,5.5`.
-You can get the `blahaj.obj` and `blahaj.mtl` (for colours, should be stored together with `blahaj.obj`) files in [the resource directory](https://github.com/renpenguin/display3d/tree/master/resources) of this repository.
+You can get the `blahaj.obj` and `blahaj.mtl` (for colours, should be stored together with `blahaj.obj`) files in [the resources directory](https://github.com/renpenguin/display3d/tree/master/resources) of this repository.